webmiddle/webmiddle/packages/webmiddle-client/README.md

 import webmiddleClient from 'webmiddle-client';
 import WebMiddle, { evaluate, createContext } from 'webmiddle';

-webmiddleClient('http://localhost:3000/') // "localhost" since we are using the same machine in this example .then(webmiddleRemote => {
+// "localhost" since the server is in the same machine in this example webmiddleClient({
+  protocol: 'http',
+  hostname: 'localhost',
+  port: '3000',
+})
+.then(webmiddleRemote => {
   // you can now use webmiddleRemote just like a normal webmiddle
   // e.g. if the remote webmiddle has a Multiply service registered at path "math.multiply"